isidd/checklist/README.md

-# This is the computer science and full stack checklist
+# This is a full stack checklist